 Soweto to get R40-million Toyota facility

-Toyota South Africa Motors said it is currently constructing a R40 million facility in Soweto.
+Toyota South Africa Motors (TSAM) said it is currently constructing a R40 million facility in Soweto.

 The new facility, a joint venture between Barloworld Motor Retail and the well-known Maponya-family was scheduled for completion in November and would have the capacity to retail in excess of 30 new vehicles and 25 approved used Automark vehicles every month.